nus-vv-streams/lapis-gs/README.md

     │           └── playroom_res8
 ```

 Note that \<scene\>_res1 is the highest resolution, and \<scene\>_res8 is the lowest resolution.
 The model is trained from the lowest resolution to the highest resolution.
-The model stored in the higher resolution folder contains not only the higher layer but also the lower layer(s), as shown in the figure below.
+The model stored in the higher resolution folder contains not only the higher layer but also the lower layer(s).

+We construct the merged GS with a specially designed order: the lower layers come first as the foundation base, and the enhanced layer is stiched behind the foundation base, as shown in the figure below.
+As the foundation base is frozen to optimization and adaptive control, one can easily extract the enhanced layer by performing the operation like GS[size_of_foundation_layers:].

 <p align="center">
     <a href="">